phume03/Learners-Permit/README.md

-# The Kingdom of Eswatini: Learner\'s Permit Study App #
+# The Kingdom of Eswatini: Learner's Permit Study App #